Bouncing and collapsing universes dual to late-time cosmological models: Einstein frame-Jordan frame correspondence: Effects of linear perturbations

-where we have used~\cref{eq:25,eq:26} to obtain~\cref{eq:66}.
+where we have used~\cref{eq:24,eq:26} to obtain~\cref{eq:78}.
 This shows that $\conb'$ is non-zero for any finite value of the Einstein frame scale factor $\at$.
 Also from~\cref{eq:30}, $\at$ is finite-valued as long as the coordinate time $\te$ is finite, hence $\conb'$ never becomes $0$ at an instant.
-Unlike the models explored in~\cite{paul.ea14,bari.ea19}, the issue of diverging $\Phi, \Psi$ caused by $\conb' \to 0$ is not present in the current model.
+Unlike the models explored in~\cite{paul.ea14,bari.ea19}, the issue of diverging metric potentials caused by $\conb' \to 0$ is not present in the current model.

+For quintessence models of dark energy, $\fb$ takes the role of the background quintessence field.
+The relation in~\cref{eq:77} holds true for quintessence models as well, given $w_\varphi$, $\bar{\rho}_ \varphi$ are the equation of state and background energy density associated with the quintessence field.
+As long as the quintessence equation of state remains $w_\varphi(\at) > -1$ at any finite time, $\fb '$ remains non-zero and the relations~\cref{eq:76} are non-divergent.
+For example, for the thawing and freezing types of quintessence models considered in the last section,~\cref{eq:54,eq:56}, $w_\varphi \neq -1$ for any finite value of the scale factor $\at$.
+For the thawing model, $w_\varphi$ approaches $-1$ in the asymptotic future ($\at \to \infty$); while for the freezing model, $w_\varphi \to -1$ in the asymptotic past ($\at \to 0$) (see~\cref{fig:5,fig:11}).
+Therefore, we expect the Jordan frame-Einstein frame map to behave regularly in the perturbative regime for quintessence models with $w_\varphi > -1$, even when the Jordan frame goes through the turn-around.

-Therefore, we expect the Jordan frame-Einstein frame map to behave regularly in the perturbative regime, even when the Jordan frame goes through the bounce.
-In the following discussion we explicitly verify the stability of the perturbative conformal map.
+In the following discussion, we mainly focus on the the example of the concordance model and explicitly verify the stability of the perturbative conformal map.
 To do this, we first numerically solve the Einstein frame metric perturbation, the result is then transported to the Jordan frame using the conformal correspondence.
-For the second case, we solve the perturbation in the Jordan directly, the result is then compared with those obtained via the Einstein frame.
-If the conformal map is robust under perturbation, then the Jordan frame metric potentials obtained in these two cases should be in agreement.
+For the second case, we solve the perturbations in the Jordan frame directly, the result is then compared with those obtained via the Einstein frame.
+If the conformal map is robust under perturbations, then the Jordan frame metric potentials obtained in these two cases should be in agreement.